bluebanquise/bluebanquise/resources/documentation/monitoring/prometheus.rst

 ^^^^^^^^

 Counters are used for metrics that can only increase.
-It is an incremental counter, that is used in order to know how rapidly something grows for example.
+It is an incremental counter, useful to know how rapidly something grows for example.

 .. note::